dafny-lang/dafny/docs/DafnyRef/Specifications.md

 comprehension of the form `set o: object | o in c` before computing the union of object sets from other `reads` clauses.

-An expression in a `reads` clause is also allowed to be a function to a collection of references.
-This is converted to a set by taking the union of the function's image over all inputs.
+An expression in a `reads` clause is also allowed to be a function call whose value is a collection of references.
+Such an expression is converted to a set by taking the union of the function's image over all inputs.
 For example, if `F` is a function from `int` to `set<object>`, then `reads F` has the meaning